yishnu96/kashi/temples/bhairav-temples/krodhan-bhairav.md

 description: Krodhan Bhairav, also known as Aadi Bhairav, is the fifth guardian of Kashi who grants divine courage and strength to overcome obstacles and achieve success.
 keywords: [Krodhan Bhairav, Aadi Bhairav, Kashi, Ashta Bhairav, Varanasi Temples]
 tags:
   - bhairav
-  - temples
-  - others
+  - temple
   - ashta_bhairav
 ---

 # Krodhan Bhairav

-Krodhan Bhairav stands as the fifth guardian among the sacred Ashta Bhairavas, revered as Aadi Bhairav - the primordial form of divine protection.
+Krodhan Bhairav stands as the fifth guardian among the sacred **[Ashta Bhairava](/temples/tags/ashta-bhairav)**s, revered as Aadi Bhairav - the primordial form of divine protection.
 Located within the ancient Batuk Bhairav temple complex at Kamachha, this three-eyed, blue-complexioned deity represents the youthful and compassionate aspect of Lord Bhairav's fierce energy.
 As the guardian of the South-West direction, Krodhan Bhairav grants immense strength and courage to devotees, enabling them to achieve massive accomplishments in their spiritual and worldly endeavors.

+### Key Facts
+- Krodhan Bhairav is the willpower specialist among **[Ashta Bhairava](/temples/tags/ashta-bhairav)** who empowers decisive action and major life decisions.
+- He specializes in strengthening your willpower and providing the inner strength needed for important life choices.
+- Connected to the water element, he represents emotional power, adaptive strength, and the fluidity needed for change.
+- His worship follows the dynamic Rajasik approach, designed for ambitious practitioners ready for serious transformation.
+- He works on your throat chakra (Vishuddhi), dramatically improving communication skills, courage, and authentic self-expression.
+- He blesses devotees with Santan Lakshmi, granting the blessing of good progeny and harmonious family relationships.
+- His energy is intense and requires experienced teacher guidance along with proper spiritual preparation.
+- He guards the southwest direction with decisive energy, ensuring major decisions are made with wisdom and strength.
+- He appears as a dark blue-complexioned deity who rides a powerful eagle and carries a conch and discus for power.

 ## Temple Essentials